1. Stay centred on your skis

 The way your weight is distributed between your skis determines how much each ski will influence your movement.

 Lateral weight distribution (more weight on one ski or the other) brings you out of the fall line and takes your skis sideways to the slope (this combined with other actions makes you turn basically).

-The problem is that skiers tend to put too much weight on the outside ski, the one situated on the outside of the semicircle drawn by our skis in a turn, as if the weight was the only factor that make the skis turn.
-That means that our outside ski has an excess of pressure on top of it (our whole weight, the inercia and the centrifuge force), what it make it more difficult for it to hold the grip with the edge on steeper slopes, harder snows or higher speeds.
+The problem is that skiers tend to put too much weight on the outside ski, the one situated on the outside of the semicircle drawn by our skis in a turn as if the weight was the only factor that make the skis turn.
+That means that our outside ski has an excess of pressure on top of it (our whole weight, the inertia and the centrifuge force), which makes it more difficult for it to hold the grip with the edge on steeper slopes, harder snows or higher speeds.

-Have you ever felt that you are skiing good and with control on blues and easy reds slopes, but when the terrain starts to get steeper, and the snow harder, you start to suffer to much, skid a lot, and have the feeling that you aren’t under control.
+Have you ever felt that you are skiing well and with control on blues and easy reds slopes, but when the terrain starts to get steeper, and the snow harder, you start to suffer too much, skid a lot, and have the feeling that you aren’t under control.

-People tends to blame on the edges, not being sharp enough.
-Its obvios that having the skis in good conditions is going to help, but sharing the work and pressure between the two skis during the turn is going to help you even more (try to get a weight distribution of 70/30 or 60/40 as a rough meassure).
+People tend to blame the edges, for not being sharp enough.
+It is obvious that having the skis in good condition is going to help, but sharing the work and pressure between the two skis during the turn is going to help you even more (try to get a weight distribution of 70/30 or 60/40 as a rough measure).

 Start using more your inside ski and you’ll become a much better skier, feel much safer and with control, also your turns will look much smoother.